FishwickT/demo-repo/README.md

 #Demo

-learning to use git and github.
+learning to use git and github!